 While many artists don't have a budget to constantly run paid promotions on Instagram, I would suggest considering a small paid campaign for your new album and song releases to give you an extra push in visibility.

-Instagram rewards its users that post daily, and you may not show your post to many people if you happen to only post once every few months or so because they give more reach to those that are known to feed them content more consistently.
+Instagram rewards its users that post daily, and the platform may not show your post to many people if you happen to only post once every few months or so since they give more reach to those that are known to feed them content more consistently.

 I myself am guilty of only posting here and there, but I've noticed that my musician friends who post close to once a day or more, are always rewarded with a higher spot on my home feed when I log in to scroll through my timeline.